-“Dumb Ways to Die” delighted PR-watchers when it recently swept the Cannes Lions, the Oscars of the creative industry.
-The Cannes Festival has had cachet since Don Draper’s day, but it was virtually closed to the public relations biz.
+“Dumb Ways to Die” delighted PR-watchers when it recently swept the Cannes Lions, the Oscars of the creative industry, and a very prestigious award for a public relations program.
+The Cannes Festival, in fact, has had cachet since Don Draper’s day, but it was virtually closed to the public relations biz.
 Like a poor relation, PR has been trying to crash the Cannes country club, with little success.

 But after “Dumb Ways to Die,” a public safety program created by Metro Trains of Melbourne, Australia, it seemed those elegant French doors had opened.
 We’ve arrived!
 And all on the momentum of an insidiously catchy music video about being smart and safe.

 Or have we?
 If “Dumb Ways to Die” represents a milestone for PR, I’d say we still have a ways to go.

 Make no mistake, the campaign is irresistible.
 (See Barbara Lippert’s review here.)
 My 9-year-old turned me on to it last year.
 She’d heard about it from a friend, naturally.
 And though she fell in love with the sweetly adorable characters dying cartoonishly gruesome deaths (over and over again), the safety message wasn’t lost.
 That’s precisely why “Dumb Ways” is such a little viral juggernaut.
 That and the song, which refuses to die once you hear it.

 “Dumb Ways” has racked up over 50 million YouTube views, and it’s now an app and a videogame.
 It’s also the basis for a safety pledge inviting Melbourne residents to be mindful of commonsense rules when taking public transit.
 The pledge, presumably, is the heart of the PR component.